mmacchioli/Macroeconometrics-Money-demand-estimation/README.md

 # Macroeconometrics-Money-Demand-estimation

 Macroeconometrics-Money-Demand-Estimation
-This project employs advanced macroeconometric techniques to estimate the Money Demand in Argentina using Vector Error Correction Models (VECM) and Gibbs Sampling analysis.
+This project employs advanced macroeconometric techniques to estimate the Money Demand in Argentina using Vector Error Correction Models (VECM).

 Table of Contents
 Objectives